giovannilamarmora/Utils/src/main/resources/README.md

 ### Root Logger Configuration 🌐

-- The root logger is configured based on the value of `logTailActive`.
+- The root logger is configured based on the value of `logging.config`.

-    - If `logTailActive` is `true`, the root logger includes both the `Logtail` and `Console` appenders, with the logging level specified by the `level` property.
+    - If `logging.config` is `classpath:logback-logtail.xml`, the root logger includes both the `Logtail` and `Console` appenders, with the logging level specified by the `level` property.

 ### Notes 📝